ledigiacomo/AfD_research/README.md

 		py twitter.py

+2. filter.py

+	This script parses the file of full tweets and filters them out leaving only those containing a word of interest.
+Both the file to filter and list of words of interest are stored as variables at the top of the script.
+This script outputs the results to two files, query_results-{timestamp}-filtered.csv and query_results-{timestamp}-filtered.md.
+	The files are formatted as follows:

+		CSV:
+		handle,date,tweet
+		{handle_1},{date_1},{tweet_1}

+		MD:
+		File filtered: {file}
+		Filter list: [{word_1}, {word_2}, ..., {word_n}]

+	This script can be run with:

+		py filter.py

+3. tweet_count.py

+	This script takes the tweets filtered by filter.py, and groups them by handle and month tweeted yielding a table that gives a count for how many tweets were tweeted by each account in each month.
+The results are saved as a file, tweet_count_results-{timestamp}.csv which is formatted as follows:

+		CSV:
+		handle,{MM/YYYY},tweet_count
+		{handle_1},{date_1},{count_1}

+	The script takes a file to count as a parameter as given by a variable at the top of the script and can be run via:

+		py tweet_count.py

 4. sentiment.py

 	This script takes the filtered tweets as input and send requests for each to the Google